COALAIP/specs/README.md

 ### Interplanetary Linked Data

-This section describes the functionality of Interplanetary Linked Data (short form: IPLD) and why it is useful in working with immutable data stores and Linked Data.
+This section describes the functionality of Interplanetary Linked Data (IPLD) and its use in working with immutable data stores and Linked Data.

-#### Motivation to use IPLD
+#### Motivation for IPLD

-IPLD is an attempt to make Linked Data happen on immutable ledgers using hashes for linking (so called "merkle-links").
+IPLD is an attempt to put Linked Data happen on immutable ledgers using hashes for linking (so called "merkle-links").
 Let's assume we have the following set of data describing a person:

 ```javascript